One in a Million (Aaliyah album)

 One in a Million is the second studio album by the American singer Aaliyah.
 It was released on August 13, 1996, by Blackground Records and Atlantic Records.
 Largely a collaborative effort with Timbaland and Missy Elliott, the album is an R&B, pop, and hip-hop record experimenting with genres such as trip-hop, electronica, funk, and jungle music.
 Its lyrical themes predominantly address relationship circumstances, such as commitment, abstinence, and heartbreak.

 After facing allegations of an illegal marriage with her mentor R. Kelly following the success of her debut studio album, Age Ain't Nothing but a Number (1994), Aaliyah severed all ties with him, while Blackground ended its partnership with Jive Records and signed a new distribution deal with Atlantic.
 Throughout that period of turmoil, Aaliyah began recording her second studio album with Sean Combs, who soon abandoned the project, prompting Aaliyah and her management to seek new collaborators.
 She subsequently began recording with producers such as Jermaine Dupri, Vincent Herbert, and Craig King, before meeting the previously unknown Timbaland and Missy Elliott, who quickly became the primary contributors for One in a Million.

 On release, One in a Million garnered generally positive reviews from music critics, mostly directed towards the innovative production and Aaliyah's progressed vocal performance.
 It debuted at number 20 on the US Billboard 200 with first-week sales of 40,500 copies, before reaching number 18.
 Internationally, One in a Million peaked within the top 40 in Canada, Japan, and the UK.
 In June 1997, the album was certified double platinum in the US by the Recording Industry Association of America (RIAA).
 By 2011, it had sold over three million copies domestically and eight million worldwide.

 One in a Million was heavily and extensively promoted with media appearances and live performances.
 It produced six singles—"If Your Girl Only Knew", "Got to Give It Up", "One in a Million", "4 Page Letter", "The One I Gave My Heart To" and "Hot Like Fire"—with "The One I Gave My Heart To" becoming the highest-peaking single on the US Billboard Hot 100 at number nine.
 Following its 2021 reissue, the album peaked at number 10 on the US Billboard 200.
 Retrospectively, it has been listed among the best albums of its era and genre by numerous publications.
-It has further been credited for re-establishing Aaliyah's image, elevating careers of Timbaland and Elliott, and influencing mainstream music trends of subsequent decades.
+It has further been credited for re-establishing Aaliyah's image, elevating the careers of Timbaland and Elliott, and influencing mainstream music trends of subsequent decades.